-Capital expenditures for 2016 are estimated to be approximately \$50.0 million and will primarily be directed to our Rental Tools segment inventory and maintenance capital on our rigs.
+Capital expenditures for 2017 are estimated to range from \$40.0 to \$50.0 million and will primarily be directed to our Rental Tools Services business inventory and maintenance capital for our Drilling Services business.
 Any discretionary spending will be evaluated based upon adequate return requirements and available liquidity.